Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 Reach the upper Aquaria Towers wall with a flop from the top of the doorframe leading to Crush's Dungeon.
 You can use the 'Reload Hub' option in the pause menu to leave the area behind the wall.

+### Out-of-Bounds Charge to Underwater

+Chargejump through the area near the third 'Hunter's Challenge' platform that lacks collision and reach the underwater area without glide.

 ## Glimmer